Should you wear gloves or kettlebell wrist guards when training with kettlebells or not?

 - Friction in the hand at the end of the swing (bobbing)

-All of the above can be avoided with proper technique, hook grip, open up and insert, control the weight before it controls you, guide the trajectory, and much more.
+All of the above can be avoided with proper technique, hook grip, open up and insert, control the weight before it controls you, guide the trajectory, make sure your kettlebell handles are maintained, and much more.
 Unlock important videos at the bottom that show you how to prevent some of the above issues.

 Get it right and lay proper foundations